richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 # Design Considerations

-This section describes any issues which need to be addressed or resolved before attempting to devise a complete design solution.
-Include any design decisions that the group discussed at length (include pros and cons from all sides of the discussion) as well as any ambiguities, assumptions, or dependencies regarding the program that impact the overall design.

 The first ambiguity is where to execute the Control commands, like for loops.
 Initially for our structure, Math Operations, Boolean, and Control/Variable were all parallel subclasses that extended an abstract command class, and these commands would be called in the Parser class.
 However, then we ran into the issue of how to pass a list of commands into the Control class.
 So later we decided to make the Parser an extension of the Control/Variable class.

 In order to make fewer methods public, instead of having the turtle movement commands a subclass of Command.

 There also needs to be a way for the program to check for syntax errors in the SLogo code without crashing.
 A try catch block would returns a specific value through catch upon failing to execute the code in the try block could be a solution.

 # Team Responsibilities